circuit/polymer/README.md

 > Example polymer components for the Circuit Collaboration Software by Unify.

+> Components are still based on Polymer 0.5.
+We are working hard to upgrade them to 1.0.

 ## Prerequisites
 To use the SDK you need to get free developer account.
 Get your developer account today at https://www.yourcircuit.com/web/developers/home.